 - Preheat oven to 350.
 Coat a 9×5 inch loaf pan with cooking spray.

 - Prepare your first pound cake: combine 1 box of cake mix, 1/4 cup (1/2 stick) softened butter, 2 eggs, and 2/3 cup milk in a large bowl.
 Whisk together with an electric mixer or by hand.
-Add in your food coloring until you reach the desired color (I think I used 25 drops.)
+Add in your food coloring until you reach the desired color.

-- Pour batter into prepared pan and bake for 8-10 minutes less than instructed on box (about 50 minutes.)
+- Pour batter into prepared pan and bake for 50 minutes (about 10 minutes less than instructed on box.)
 Let cool, remove from pan and refrigerate for up to 4 hours.
 Cut cold cake into slices the thickness of your cookie cutter.
 Cut heart shapes from the slices.
 Set aside.

 - Prepare your second box of pound cake mix the same as the first, except omit the food coloring.
 Coat a 9×5 loaf pan with cooking spray and pour just barely enough batter to cover the bottom.
 Align your heart cut-outs down the center, keeping them tightly together.
 Poor the remaining batter over the heart cut-outs in the pan, making sure to cover the sides and tops.
 (Careful the batter doesn’t overflow.)
 Bake according to the directions on the box, about 1 hour.
 Let cool when done.